gtvj/gtvj.github.io/_posts/2014-11-02-my-favourite-features-of-webstorm.md

 categories:
   - Tooling
 ---
 I recently moved from using Sublime Text as my primary code editor to WebStorm.
 When a colleague noticed my enthusiasm for this new editor, he asked what it was that I liked so much about it.
-I didn't provide the answer I would have liked to, so here's a breakdown of the features which I like so much about it &#8211; in no particular order.
+I didn't provide the answer I would have liked to, so here's a breakdown of the features which I like so much about it to in no particular order.

 ## Live editing